-- Funding organisations from Estonia were Estonian Research Council and Estonian Ministry of the Environment. - Both funding organisations participated as full members of the consortium - Estonian Research Council was responsible for the activities related to organising a joint call and dealing with other management issues (e.g. management team meetings etc).
+- Funding organisations from Estonia were Estonian Research Council and Estonian Ministry of the Environment. - Both funding organisations participated as full members of the consortium - Estonian Research Council was responsible for the activities related to organising a joint call and dealing with other management issues (e.g. management team meetings etc). - Ministry of the Environment was responsible for concluding contracts directly with Estonian scientific groups of funded projects; they also participated in additional activities within the project.

-Opportunities for improvement:
+• Opportunities for improvement: